malagacj/SpringBoot/thymeleaf-demo/README.md

 # Sources
-1. [HOW do I serve WEB TEMPLATES with SPRING BOOT 3?]
+1. [HOW do I serve WEB TEMPLATES with SPRING BOOT 3?][thymeleaf from Spring Boot Learning]